shoestagram/back-end/README.md

 # Shoestagram backend server
-The backend server is built using nodejs and mysql server.
+The backend server is built using nodejs.

 # Install backend node dependencies